Less Is More: The Strategic Advantage at Speed Dating

 Anything in between is usually leakage.

 Speed dating is the attraction stage.
 The negotiation stage comes later — after mutual selection.
-Trying to accelerate negotiation before selection is confirmed is strategically unsound.
+Trying to accelerate negotiation before confirming selection is strategically unsound.

 Let the Structure Work